 In this article, we will discuss what is a clutch? its working principle, parts, the requirement of the clutch in the engine, and clutch plate or disc.

-The power produced inside the engine cylinder is ultimately aimed to turn the wheels so that the vehicle can move on the road.
+The power produced inside the engine cylinder ultimately aims to turn the wheels so the vehicle can move on the road.
 The reciprocating motion of the piston rotates a crankshaft by rotating the flywheel through the connecting rod.

 The circular movement of the crankshaft is now to be transferred to the rear wheels.
 It is transmitted through the clutch, gearbox, universal points propeller shaft or driveshaft, differential, and axles extending to the wheels.